 After Your Breast Cancer Surgery: A Guide to Recovery

 Is there anything you can do to speed your recovery after breast cancer surgery?
-Cancer survivors often look for information and advice from their health care providers about food choices, physical activity,
+Cancer survivors often look for information and advice from their health care providers about food choices,

 Studies have found a link between alcohol intake and the risk of Mouth, Throat, Larynx.
 Esophagus (swallowing tube from mouth to stomach), Liver and Breast cancers.